DataResponsibly/we-are-ai/modules/decisions-decisions-decisions/_posts/2000-03-03-dirty-data-bad-predictions.md

 * Try the application in normal lighting conditions (not too bright, not too dark)
 * Remain as still as possible and try to position yourself so the camera captures the neck-up with as few background objects as possible

 3. Note how the program classifies you.
 Are you able to alter your classification by moving around, adjusting the light, or changing anything else about your appearance?
-As a group can you identify any patterns that influence your results?
+Can you identify any patterns that influence your results?
 * Gender?
 * Age?
 * Race?